 I head for David Cooper’s flat in Nightcliff.
 David and I shared a house together in Darwin in 1986 and have remained firm friends through Simpson Desert trips, a multitude of partners, jobs and changes of residence.
 On some foolish night over beer and pesto, long ago, I was created his daughter’s Godless Father, with the responsibility of making her irresponsible, corrupt and Godless.
 Sadly only the last succeeded and she remains a model citizen unlike all my erstwhile contemporaries who are all Godless communists, fornicators, and conservationists.

 David, like Darwin, changes little.
 At 56 he owns two plastic spoons, a broken boom box, 3 CDs, five milk crates, a saucepan for boiling water and three sets of sheets.
 Not one shred of wifi microwaves has ever passed his door and to communicate with the world he uses semaphore.
 The ultimate conservationist, he puts us latte and chardonnay sipping neo-conservationists to shame.
-But, crucially, his house is full of beer and other essentials
+But, crucially, his house is full of beer, coffee and other essentials

 There are more than 60 nationalities living in Darwin.
-It’s very multicultural communities with a highly visible Aboriginal presence but it’s also home to one of the most redneck, racist Governments in Australia, both historically and currently; hard to believe given the profile of the Queensland, WA and Federal Governments.
+It’s very multicultural communities with a highly visible Aboriginal presence but it’s also home to one of the most redneck, racist Governments in Australia, both historically and currently; something hard to believe given the profile of the Queensland, WA and Federal Governments.